 If you do that, the red light will illuminate again.

-3. There is water in the base
+water in the humidifier base

-When cleaning the Vicks warm mist humidifier, you will use a water-vinegar solution to remove scale build-up on the heating elements.
+When cleaning the Vicks warm mist humidifier, you will use a water-vinegar solution to remove scale buildup on the heating elements.

-But the heating element unit is attached to the base of the humidifier.
+However, the heating element unit is attached to the base of the humidifier.
 Therefore, it is possible that water could leak into the base.

 You should NOT IMMERSE THE HUMIDIFIER BASE IN WATER!
-Still, there is a risk of water finding its way into the base, and the circuitry.
+Still, there is a risk of water finding its way into the base and the circuitry.

 Solution 1: If the humidifier is still under warranty, do not open the motor unit because that will void the warranty.
 Just put it upside-down on a rack to air-dry it for a few days.